LivelyDismay/magnum-opus/postinstall.md

 ### BiRaitBec Texture Optimization

 This texture optimization is currently broken due to the recent Fallout 4 update.
 It's being worked on.
+You can skip this until then.

 [[Top]](#table-of-contents)